aaronpeters/hillpsychiatry.nl/posts/10-great-web-performance-blogs.md

 ---
-draft: true
 title: 10 Great Web Performance Blogs
-summary: Bla bla
+summary: Want to learn about web performance from the pros?
+Check out my list of active blogs maintained by web performance experts.
-date: 2019-01-01
+date: 2019-11-20
 tags:
   - webperf
   - blogs
   - community
   - list
 ---
+Want to learn about web performance from the pros?
-Bla bla ... all blogs listed here are maintained by web performance experts and have new content frequently.
+Check out my list of active blogs maintained by web performance experts.
 Enjoy!

 ### Addy Osmani